acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 ## Adding Parallelism to a Program
 OpenMP requires you to tell the compiler where to add the code necessary to create and use threads for the parallel sections.

+This is handled through special compiler directive called pragmas.
+The word pragma is short for pragmatic information.
+A pragma is a way to communicate information to the compiler.
+The information is nonessential in the sense that the compiler may ignore the information and still produce a correct object program.
+However, the information provided by the pragma can help the compiler to optimize the program.
-This is handled through special statements called pragmas.
-Pragmas look like comments to a compiler that does not understand OpenMP.
+So OpenMP pragmas look like comments to a compiler that does not understand OpenMP.
 OpenMP statements in C/C++ have the following syntax:
 {: .instructor_notes}

 #### OpenMP core syntax